Back to School Routine

 A good night’s sleep is so important for their minds and bodies.

 Talk to your kids

-I think one of the most important things about getting back to a school routine is talking to your kids about what is going to happen.
-Let them know what will be happening this school year.
+I think one of the most important things about getting back to a school routine is talking to your kids about expectations and how to stay organized for the new school year.

 You don’t have to tell them every detail (some kids get super overwhelmed).
 Keeping a calendar on the wall is always really helpful.
 Kids like to be in the loop too.

 Let them know of daily activities, plans, and schedules so that they can mentally prepare.
 The more pertinent information that you can share with your kids, the better.

 You’ll be amazed at what they want to talk about and be a part of if you just talk to them about stuff.

 Share with me what you’re back to school routine looks like.

 I’d love to hear how you set a back to school routine for your kids!
 Let’s all give our tips and secrets to help one another!